chut89/NVIDIA-Driver390-Setup/README.md

 Well it's all good and gives you a pleasure of writing OpenGL code, does it?
 If you are an admin and prefer looking up the installation guide you may consult https://us.download.nvidia.com/XFree86/Linux-x86_64/390.157/README/index.html

 This is indeed a very very good resource which you can dig in.
 To be honest I learned quite a bunch of basic Linux from it.

-A good example is that I learnt how to use `glxinfo` from that
+If `lspci` and `nvidia-smi` both give you normal result we can still verify your OpenGL/NVIDIA stack by means of `glxinfo`
 ```bash
 $ sudo glxinfo
 ```